auriq/essentia_docs/source/dlv/dlv.rst

 3. Or click on the options drop down arrow to display category options and define either of the following options:

 * `Archive <../reference/manuals/category-rules.html#archive>`_ - matching pattern to describe filenames within a compressed file.
-* `Cache file list <../reference/manuals/category-rules.html#file-list-cache>`_ - store a local file list for the current category that can be used instead of accessing the repository.
+* `Use cached file list <../reference/manuals/category-rules.html#use-cached-file-list>`_ - reference the local file list for the current category instead of accessing the repository.

 .. * `Compression <../reference/manuals/category-rules.html#compression>`_ - drop down to select the type of file compression